cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 **Option scope: [module](#module-scope)**

 Use the `target` option to specify the Mindcode/Mindustry Logic version to be used by the compiler and processor emulator.
-Compiler will generate code compatible with the selected processor version and edition, and both compiler and processor emulator recognize Mindustry objects, built-in variables and other elements available in a given Mindustry Logic version.
+Compiler will generate code compatible with the selected processor version and edition, and both the compiler and processor emulator recognize Mindustry objects, built-in variables and other elements available in a given Mindustry Logic version.

 The target versions consist of a major and minor version number.
 As of now, these versions exist: